SirDifferential/website/contact.md

 [Github](https://github.com/SirDifferential)

-IRC: Gekko @ Freenode, IRCnet, Quakenet (use /whois to make sure, other people use Gekko as their nick as well)
+IRC: Gekko @ libera, IRCnet, Quakenet (use /whois to make sure, other people use Gekko as their nick as well)

 [GPG Public key](./gpg.txt)